rook/rook/design/object-bucket/object-bucket.md

 1. Users must have permissions to PUT/GET/DELETE objects in the requested bucket
 1. Users must have permissions to define the access policies of objects in the requested bucket
 1. Users must be provided credential and connection information in a Pod-consumable resource
-1. Users must be able to reacquire bucket credential and connection information should the ObjectBucketClaim or sub-resource be deleted
+1. Users must be able to reacquire bucket credential and connection information should the ObjectBucketClaim or child resource be deleted
 1. Deleting ObjectBucketClaims and/or ObjectBuckets should not cause the deletion of a bucket to prevent accidental loss of data
 1. Bucket naming conventions should protect users from bucket name collisions in the object store by concatenating the `metadata.namespace` and `metadata.name` of the OBC.
 1. The object store endpoint must be exposed inside the cluster through a Service